loopandlearn/news/docs/edition/2024-02-05.md

 Important Note:

-Information logged via this shortcut is visible on your *Nightscout* site as a **note** and can be viewed compatible apps like LoopFollow, without affecting the *Loop*/*iAPS* app operations.
+Information logged via this shortcut is visible on your *Nightscout* site as a **note** and can be viewed with compatible apps like LoopFollow, without affecting the *Loop*/*iAPS* app operations.

 > This shortcut is based on contributions by Katie DiSimone and Daniel Mini Johansson.